soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Intended use

 The *primary use case* of this wordalisation is eductional.
 It shows how to convert a dataframe of statistics about a countries into a text about a chosen country.
 This version cannot be used for insight generation purposes, i.e. data analysis, firstly because we do not guarantee the quality of the data and because the functionality is limited.
 Data analysis is thus *out of scope*.
 Use of the chat for queries not relating to the data at hand is also *out of scope*.

 ## Factors

-The Football Scout Wordalisation is applied to a very specific demographic group, namely male professional football players.
-This version is only for use within that group and thus excludes female atheletes.
-The ethnicity and social background of the players is not documented, but can be (anecdotely) considered to be more diverse than that of the English population as a whole (the Premier League is played in England).
-Players come from all over the world to play in the Premier League.
-The dataset was chosen because of avialability of a public dataset and because of the fact that the players will be recognisable names for many users.

 ## Datasets

-The dataframe used in this project was constructed from a dataset ...
+The data used in this project was constructed from the [World Value Survey Wave 7 (2017-2022)](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp).
-A *preprocessing* step, largely based on ...
+The data consists of coded answers to a questionnaire, which was taken by participants from 66 countries with sample sizes varying from 447 in Northern Ireland to 3200 in Indonesia.
+From this raw data we constructed 7 metrics or qualities:
+* "Traditional vs Secular Values"$^1$
+* "Survival vs Self-expression Values"$^1$
+* "Neutrality"$^2$
+* "Fairness"$^2$
+* "Skepticism"$^2$
+* "Societal Tranquility"$^2$

+These metrics were calculated according to []()$^1$ and [Allison (2021)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245231)$^2$.
+We note that because of the coding of answers to the questionnaire some considerable *preprocessing* was necessary to construct these metrics.
+Our preprocessing pipeline is available as a [Github repository](https://github.com/BeimnetGirma/wvs-data).

+The above metrics are intended to aggregate the answers to several questions in order to provide a more general insight into a country's values.
+For example, is a country more traditional or secular?

+In addition to the metrics we also provide question and answer pairs for the chatbot.
+These are intended to provide insight into the data and the metrics which can be found in the [WVS_qualities](https://github.com/soccermatics/twelve-gpt-educational/blob/wvs_chat/data/describe/WVS_qualities.xlsx) spreadsheet.

 ## Model